yzyhk904/USB_SampleRate_Changer/README.md

     - `--safe`: changes an audio policy configuration file for a Bluetooth audio legacy HAL, but keeps considerably traditional settings for an internal speaker and others.
     - `--safest`: changes an audio policy configuration file for a Bluetooth audio legacy HAL, but keeps most traditional settings for an internal speaker and others.
     - `--drc`: enables DRC (Dynamic Range Control or simply compression) for the purpose of comparison to usual DRC-less audio quality (not effective for --usb-only mode).

+  - For typical example, `sh /sdcard/USB_SampleRate_Changer/USB_SampleRate_Changer.sh` automatically investigates your device and determines the audio policy configuration type ("(including USB & Bluetooth) offload", "bypass-offload (offload except USB & Bluetooth)", "legacy (bypass-offload using a legacy Bluetooth module)", "safe (for non-offloading vevices)" and "safest (for old devices)".
+And this sets the sample rate and bit depth of your device to be 44.1 kHz and 32 bits.
+If you want to set another sample rate and bit depth, please specify specific values.

 * Note: "USB_SampleRate_Changer.sh" requires to unlock the USB audio class driver's limitation (upto 96kHz lock or 384kHz offload lock) if you want to specify greater than 96kHz or 384kHz (in case of USB hardware offloading, i.e. maybe hardware offload tunneling).
 See my companion magisk module ["usb-samplerate-unlocker"](https://github.com/yzyhk904/usb-samplerate-unlocker) for non- hardware offload drivers.
 Although you specify a high sample rate for this script execution, you cannot connect your device to a USB DAC with the sample rate unless the USB DAC supports the sample rate (the USB driver will limit the connecting sample rate downto its maximum sample rate).